qleclerc/ctcmodeler/README.md

 ** these authors contributed equally
 \+ quentin.leclerc@pasteur.fr

-This repository contains the model results and analysis code for the paper "Using contact network dynamics to implement efficient interventions against pathogen spread in hospital settings".
+This repository contains the model results and analysis code for the paper "Using contact network dynamics to implement efficient interventions against pathogen spread in hospital settings: A modelling study".

+Please note that this project makes use of data previously collected as part of the i-Bird study.
+Full details are available in "Detailed Contact Data and the Dissemination of Staphylococcus aureus in Hospitals" (Obadia et al, PLOS Computational Biology 2015).

 <br/>